Bill Gates says Trump's decision to halt WHO funding is 'as dangerous as it sounds' - KVIA

 Bill Gates says Trump’s decision to halt WHO funding is ‘as dangerous as it sounds’

-“Their work is slowing the spread of COVID-19 and if that work is stopped no other organization can replace them.
-The world needs @WHO now more than ever,” Gates said in a tweet.
+“Their work is slowing the spread of Covid-19 and if that work is stopped no other organization can replace them.
+The world needs @WHO now more than ever,” the Microsoft founder and philanthropist said in a tweet.

 The WHO declared coronavirus a public health emergency of international concern in late January and a week later, the Bill and Melinda Gates Foundation pledged up to $100 million to help contain the outbreak.